antlong/selenium/readme.rst

 --------------

 ::

+	Block until the count of an xpath query returns a specific number. wait_for_xpath_count(xpath, number, wait_time).

 	Switch to any other active session.
 	Intelligently kill other sessions, will not end current session if another session ID is specified.
 		New calls: